Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Step 5: Pour Out And Enjoy

 Once you have poured all the water, wait until most water has drained through.
-A flat bed of grounds is a sign of a good pour over.
+A flat bed of grounds is a sign of a consistent pour.
 The last drops will be the most extracted and bitter, so don’t wait too long to toss the filter.

 Pour out the delicious coffee and enjoy.
 The entire brew process should take about 3-4 minutes.